When to Stop Testing? Testing Exit Criteria Decision

 • Total cover 180 Scenarios covered.

-The reason that you have exhausted Testing Time completely and have reported and fixed most of the high priority defects.
+You have exhausted the Testing Time completely and have reported and fixed most of the high priority defects.
 Will stopping at this point give you confidence about the software?
-Not really due to below reasons:
+Not really, due to the following reasons:

 • Scenarios are not executed completely.